-Someone’s viral load is the amount of the HIV virus someone has in their system.
+Someone’s viral load is the amount of the HIV virus they have in their system.
 If someone’s HIV status is undetectable, it means their viral load is so low that most tests can’t measure it.
 If someone is undetectable, it’s very unlikely that they’ll transfer the virus to anyone else.

 Most people who are being treated for HIV using ART (antiretroviral therapy) have an undetectable viral load.
 This means it’s very hard for them pass on HIV.
 Most times people get HIV, it’s from someone who isn’t on ART, or doesn’t know they have it.